Hollowell and Guilsborough Leatherlands

 Hollowell has three Grade II listed buildings :

-The Manor House on Guilsborough Hill which has a datestone of 1655 but many 19th century editions
+- The Manor House on Guilsborough Hill which has a datestone of 1655 but many 19th century edition

 The cob wall pictured above is also listed – it is probably 18th century.
 Cob was a common building material made of soil/sand/clay/straw/water and often used to build houses.